Soda, Sugar, and Weight Gain

 Sugary-beverage consumption “appears to be an independent risk factor for heart disease,” says lead author Frank Hu, M.D., a professor of nutrition and epidemiology at the Harvard School of Public Health.

-The consumption of sugary beverages has now been linked to several other risk factors that will contribute to heart disease as well.
+The consumption of sugary beverages has now been linked to several other risk factors that can contribute to heart disease as well.
 High triglyceride levels and low “good” HDL result from soda consumption.
-Both of these increase the risk of suffering a heart attack.
+Both of these may increase the risk of suffering a heart attack.

 Dietary Habits Linked